Just bought a new MacBook?

 You’ve a choice you can either tidy up what you don’t want moved before you start Migration Assistant.
 Or uninstall after from your new Mac once migrated across.

 Or just fresh install your applications on the new computer.
 And not use Migration Assistant to move your Apps.

 Shift Your User Files

 This is the group of files you’re likely to want Migration Assistant to move for you.

-It’ll take the entire list of files associated with.
-And under your user name and move them and your user profile to your new Mac.
+It’ll take the entire list of files associated with and under your Apple id.
+And move them and your user profile info to your new Mac.

 That means your files like photos, music, documents, everything.